 Cabin Obsession Pond Sludge Remover is the most affordable solution for your pond’s maintenance needs for large ponds.
 It comes in a bucket that would last you approximately 10 months of regular pond maintenance.

-This allows you to get rid of the foul-smelling odors, ugly shorelines, and layers of pond muck with justa bucket of goodness.
+This allows you to get rid of the foul-smelling odors, ugly shorelines, and layers of pond scum with just a bucket of goodness.

 The easiest ways to get rid of pond scum are 1) Improve oxygen levels of your pond by proper aeration methods 2) Add aquatic plants 3) Make use of the organic, environmentally-friendly algaecide to treat your ponds 4)Reduce the use of fertilizers